Davidslv/davidslv.github.com/_posts/2025-11-11-ensuring-player-accessibility.md

 5. **Test with seeds**: Use fixed seeds to reproduce and test accessibility issues.

-## Further Reading

-- [Finding the Longest Path: A Key to Better Level Design](./02-finding-longest-path.md) - Using longest path algorithms for level design
-- [Implementing Dijkstra's Algorithm for Game Pathfinding](./04-implementing-dijkstra.md) - Deep dive into Dijkstra's implementation
-- [Testing Procedural Generation: How to Test Randomness](./09-testing-procedural-generation.md) - Strategies for testing accessibility

 ## Conclusion

 Ensuring player accessibility in procedurally generated levels is critical for playability.
 Using Dijkstra's algorithm for smart entity placement and path verification techniques provides a robust solution.
 The key is to place critical entities at guaranteed reachable locations and verify paths when needed.